dialoguebranch/dlb-web/README.md

 ### 2.4.
 Test the Setup
 * Open a web-browser in https://localhost:8443/.
 This should bring up the Keycloak administration panel.
-Login with the default username and password (admin/admin), and do the following:
+Your browser will probably show a warning about an insecure connection, because you are using a self-signed certificate.
+Log in with the default username and password (admin/admin), and do the following:
   * Make sure that the currently selected Realm is `dialoguebranch`.
   * Create a user with e.g. username `user` and set a fixed password (e.g. `user`).
 * Open in another tab: http://localhost:8089/dlb-web-service/.
 This should open up the Swagger pages